turingschool-examples/futbol/DTR.md

 *How can we achieve success as individuals?*

 - Matt: building relationships and being open to new ideas
--Javen: Communicating effectively and helping each other out
+- Javen: Communicating effectively and helping each other out
--Garrett: learn from each other, work together and get through iteration 2
+- Garrett: learn from each other, work together and get through iteration 2
--Myles: Contribute meaningfully and learn something new
+- Myles: Contribute meaningfully and learn something new

 *Is there anything else we should know about one another before we start working?*

--Matt: I have a cat
+- Matt: I have a cat
--Javen: My 2 kids are my priority, I may be late because I’m helping my wife with them
+- Javen: My 2 kids are my priority, I may be late because I’m helping my wife with them
--Garrett: I have a new puppy
+- Garrett: I have a new puppy
--Myles: I 🧡 my dirtbike
+- Myles: I 🧡 my dirtbike

 ## Project Management